-[Note: Substantial improvements to the performance of the core optimisation algorithm in Matesel as of Fortran DLL version 12.3 probably make this feature redundant.
-We suggest that you do not use this feature except perhaps for some detailed testing, and possible use if you find that it does in fact make a significant improvement for your scenarios.]
+[Note: Substantial improvements to the performance of the core optimisation algorithm in Matesel as of Engine DLL version 12.3 make this feature most likely redundant.]

 This is only a potential issue for very large jobs that have groups of full sibs of the same sex (males and/or females).
 If convergence is slow then we might get suboptimal solutions involving for example more matings allocated to one individual than to its full sib that is identical in gender, group, lack of progeny and genotype.
 We can rectify this directly: